 By Amanda Smith Roberts

-AMC for Strings gives students a taste for what is possible on their instruments, and helps them find their individual musical voices.
-This five-day summer camp provides opportunities for all string students, ages 3-18, regardless of their experience or musical background.
-Each day includes an all-camp jam session and student performances in the amphitheater, where kids can showcase anything from solo works to original band projects formed with friends at the camp.
-One would have to fly all over the nation to accumulate such an expansive variety of experiences that they will gather in five days.
-I could not be more excited to continue offering something so unique and wonderful for anyone looking for an amazing musical experience!
+AMC for Strings, which runs from June 24-29, gives students a unique taste for what is possible on their instruments.
+Additionally, it helps them find their individual musical voices through inspiring creativity.
+The camp provides opportunities for all string students, regardless of experience or musical background.
+One of our favorite activities is the daily all-camp jam session and student performances in the amphitheater.
+Some of our younger students, who attend the half-day camp, return at the end of the day just for this fun activity.
+One would have to fly all over the nation to accumulate such an expansive variety of experiences that they will gather in five days!

-South Shore Conservatory’s American Music Camp for Strings runs from June 25-30 at One Conservatory Drive in Hingham.
-For more information about the camp or the preview event, visit www.sscmusic.org, find South Shore Conservatory on Facebook, or call 781-749-7565, ext.
-10.
+South Shore Conservatory’s AMC Preview event takes place on Saturday, March 3 from 2-5 pm at One Conservatory Drive in Hingham.
+To register, visit https://goo.gl/forms/XKqSnCkMUgqNCk872.
+For more information about the camp or the preview event, visit www.sscmusic.org, find South Shore Conservatory on Facebook, or contact Amanda Roberts at email@example.com.

 Amanda Roberts is the chair of South Shore Conservatory’s string department.